Heat Pump Installation UK 2026: Process, Costs and What to Expect

 Commissioning means setting up the system properly: programming the flow temperatures, configuring the weather compensation curve (which adjusts output based on outside temperature), setting hot water schedules, and running the system through its full operating range to check everything works.

 Your installer should spend at least an hour walking you through the controls.
 You need to understand how to adjust the heating, set timers, and know what the various indicators mean.
 A heat pump doesn't behave like a gas boiler.
 You don't crank it up when you're cold and turn it off when you leave.
 It works best running at a steady, lower temperature for longer periods.
+If you want to understand the underlying mechanics before your handover, our guide on how heat pumps work covers it in plain terms.

 The MCS certificate gets issued after commissioning.
 You need this certificate for your BUS grant payment and for any future warranty claims.
 Make sure you receive it.
 The installer also registers the system with MCS, which is required for the Boiler Upgrade Scheme.